ETC3250: Tutorial 4 Help Sheet

 Exercises

 In the lecture, we used bootstrap to examine the significance of the coefficients for the second principal component from the womens’ track PCA.
 Do this computation for PC1.
-The question for you to answer is: Can we consider all of the coefficients to be equal?
+The question for you to answer is: Is the loading of any one variable to PC1 greater than the others?

-Check lecture 3 slides 20 to 24.
-The code for this question is very similar to the code on slide 24.
+Check slides 28 to 34.
+You are trying to make a PC1 version of the visualisation on slide 34.
+The code for this question is very similar to the code on slide 33, except we are computing PC1 instead of PC2.

 What does the red dashed line on the plot mean?